conradolandia/spyder-themeweaver/docs/THEME_GENERATOR.md

 ### Common Issues

 1. **"Theme already exists"**: Use `--overwrite` to replace existing themes
-2. **"Invalid colors"**: Ensure hex colors are valid and meet the requirements (not too dark/light, sufficient saturation)
+2. **"Invalid colors"**: Ensure hex colors are valid and meet the requirements (not too dark/light)
 3. **"Color conversion failed"**: Some extreme colors may not convert properly between color spaces
 4. **"Missing dependencies"**: Ensure all required packages are installed
 5. **"Color out of gamut"**: Very saturated colors may fall outside the sRGB gamut and will be automatically adjusted
+6. **Low saturation colors**: Colors with low saturation (including grays) are now supported and will generate valid themes

 ### Getting Help